jsongo/jsongo.github.io/_posts/2015-06-22-svn-git-summary.markdown

 git remote add origin https://xxx/path.git git fetch origin master
 {% endhighlight %}
 And the last command can be replaced with `git pull origin master`.
 But they're different. `fetch` only means copying the code to local while `pull` will additionally merge the fetched code with existing file at local.
-There's a detailed disscussion about that, named [GIT: FETCH AND MERGE, DON’T PULL](http://longair.net/blog/2009/04/16/git-fetch-and-merge/).
+There's a detailed discussion about that, named [GIT: FETCH AND MERGE, DON’T PULL](http://longair.net/blog/2009/04/16/git-fetch-and-merge/).
+'fork', you must have heard about this word more or less.
+So what does it mean in git?
+Normally, you see a brilliant project on GitHub collecting all kinds of web develop skills, and you find yourself can supplement with some good ideas.
+So you can fork it to another branch, write your own codes and submit and push to it.
+Then you could send a merge request asking the project owner to merge your codes.
+So, fork means when you can't directly push to the master branch of some project, you can create another one and ask to be merged later on.
+So GitHub acts brilliantly in open source project development and it borns for it.

 <a id="sec2"></a>